Purpose and Applicability

 Purpose

-The Third Edition of the Street Design Manual renews the Manual’s status as a living document and reinforces its role as a critical resource for those working on projects in New York City’s public right-of-way.
-It provides both a thorough update to the guidance in previous iterations and a number of important additions: a new chapter on public programming in streets and public spaces; a host of new entries throughout the Process, Geometry, Furniture, and Landscape chapters; and substantially expanded coverage of several key topics, including bike lanes, inclusive design, and landscape selection and management.
-Moreover, the Third Edition is available online to increase the reach and accessibility of this essential reference document.
+This update continues the Manual’s status as a living document and reinforces its role as a critical resource for those working on projects in New York City’s public right-of-way.
+It provides both a thorough update to the guidance in previous iterations and a number of important additions: a fully revised chapter on activating City streets and public spaces; a host of new entries throughout the Process, Geometry, Furniture, and Materials chapters; and substantially expanded coverage of several key topics, including Curb Management, Outdoor Seating, and DOT processes.

 Applicability